 This code will be handy when millions of customers have their bills due on one particular day.
 Please note that all the scripts mentioned in this article run on 29-Apr-2019.
 You might get different date values when you run these sample codes based on the system date.

 - VBA DATE function returns the current system date and as parallel to Excel’s TODAY() function.

-- VBA DATE is a non-volatile function in excel.
+- VBA DATE is a non-volatile function in Excel.

 - VBA stores Date values as DATE at the time of execution.
-So, does not define a variable holding value as a String/Integer.
-It will cause an error during execution of the code.
+So, it does not define a variable holding value as a String/Integer.
+It will cause an error during the execution of the code.